Chocolate and cherry is one of my favorite flavor combos! These dark chocolate cherry muffins are filled with dark chocolate chips and fresh cherries!

-While I photography my muffins in this cute rustic pan, I definitely do not bake in it!
-For all my muffins and cupcakes I use my USA Pan muffin pan*.
+Note: While I photograph my chocolate cherry muffins in this cute rustic pan, I definitely do not bake in it!
+For all my muffins and cupcakes I use my USA Pan muffin pan.
 In fact, almost all of my baking pans are USA Pan because they are super high quality and durable.
 I highly recommend them!

-- Preheat your oven to 375 degrees and prepare you muffin tin.
+- Preheat your oven to 375°F and prepare you muffin tin.

 - In a large mixing bowl, whisk together the melted butter and sugar.

 - Add in the eggs, vanilla, and almond extract and whisk until combined and smooth.